filip26/did-cel-witness-gcf/README.md

   Heartbeat event generator assuring liveness and temporal continuity of an event log.

 - [Identity Agent](./identity-agent)
-  Acts on behalf of a DID controller to prove DID ownership.
+  Acts on behalf of a DID controller to prove `did:cel` ownership.

 - **Life-Cycle Listener**
   Reflects changes on KMS keys bound to `did:cel` in the event log (TBD).

 - **Resolver**
-  Resolves a given `did:cel` and validates its event log to produce the DID document (TBD).
+  Resolves a given `did:cel` and validates its event log to assembly the DID document (TBD).

 - [Storage Service](./storage-service)
   GCS utilized as `CelStorageService`.